RaviMengar/spring-security-OAuth2.0/README.md

 Spring Security and Spring Boot have made imposing an internet utility the use of OAuth 2 nice and easy.

-In this precis, you’ll construct an OAuth 2 web application and authentication server using Spring Boot and Spring Security.

 You can see the whole article originally published at https://ravimengar.blogspot.com